- Year of study: Year 3 and 4, four semesters.

-- Compulsory active participation in accordance with lineup needs, rehearsal schedules and guidelines from the Orchestra Committee.
+- Students playing orchestra instruments: Compulsory active participation in accordance with lineup needs, rehearsal schedules and applicable guidelines.

 Deadline: Three copies of the principal instrument report must be submitted to the exam's office by 15 April in the fourth semester of the course.

 All course requirements must be approved prior to obtaining a final assessment.

 Assessment is based on learning objectives.
 The final assessment is given on a scale from A to E and is determined based on an exam concert at the end of the fourth year of study.
 Students are assessed by at least one external and two internal examiners, one of which is normally the principal instrument teacher.
 The Examination Committee will give the student oral feedback regarding the concert.

 The concert is normally held at the Academy.
 The student and principal instrument teacher will determine the exam repertoire together.
 In the case of disagreements, the principal instrument teacher makes the final decision.